brendano/tsvutils/README.md

 * tsv2html - format as HTML table.
 * others: tsv2yaml tsv2tex

 By "tsv" we mean honest-to-goodness tab-separated values, often with a header.
 No quoting, escaping, or comments.
 All rows should have the same number of fields.
 Rows end with a unix \n newline.
 Cell values cannot have tabs or newlines.
-(If you want those things in your data, make up your own convention (like backslash escaping) and have your application be aware of it.
-Our philosophy is, a data processing utility should ignore that stuff in order to have safe and predictable behavior.)

 These conditions are all enforced in scripts that convert to tsv.
 For programs that convert *out* of tsv, if these assumptions do not hold, the script's behavior is undefined.

-TSV is an easy format for other programs to handle: after stripping the newline, split("\t") correctly parses a row.
+TSV is an easy format for other programs to handle:

-Note that "tail +2" or "tail -n+2" strips out a tsv file's header.
+* After stripping the newline, split("\t") correctly parses a row.
+* To strip out the header beforehand: "tail -n+2" or "tail +2".

 Weak naming convention: programs that don't work well with headers call that format "tab"; ones that either need a header or are agnostic call that "tsv".
 E.g., for tabsort you don't want to sort the header, but tsv2my is impossible without the header.  csv2tsv and tsv2csv are agnostic, since a csv file may or may not have a header.